Peppiatt and Aylesworth: Early career at CBC

+Though best known for creating the TV show Hee Haw (1969–1995), the comedy team of Peppiatt & Aylesworth started out as performers.
+They wrote and starred in three shows for the CBC between 1952 and 1957.

 They "were total cutups at the ad agency" where they worked and were approached by the Canadian Broadcasting Corporation based on their reputation to write sketches.

 They hit the airwaves coast to coast long before their more famous counterparts Wayne and Shuster decided to leave their wildly popular radio show.
 Aylesworth had done some radio as a teenager and Peppiatt had done some theatre before landing the first-ever comedy series on Canadian television, After Hours on the CBC in 1952.
 That program is also notable as giving Bernard Slade his start in television.
 Aylesworth also created Front Page Challenge, a current events and history game show that ran on CBC Television from 1957 to 1995.

 They later went on to write and star in two more Canadian TV series On Stage and The Big Revue.
 Several of these programs were produced by future Oscar winner Norman Jewison and directed by Norman Campbell.